buildkite/terminal-to-html/Readme.md

 For coloring you can use the sample [terminal.css](/assets/terminal.css) stylesheet and wrap the output in an element with class `term-container` (e.g. `<div class="term-container"><!-- terminal output --></div>`).

+### iTerm2 Image support

+Terminal has basic support for [iTerm2 inline images](http://iterm2.com/images.html).
+Only control sequences with `inline=1` will be rendered and `preserveAspectRatio` is not supported.

 ## Installation

 Download the release for your platform from [https://github.com/buildkite/terminal/releases](https://github.com/buildkite/terminal/releases)